-As of January 31, 2021, all executive officers serving at the end of 2020 were in compliance with the stock ownership guidelines or were within the five-year compliance grace period.
+As of January 31, 2022, all executive officers serving at the end of 2021 were in compliance with the stock ownership guidelines.

 Anti-Hedging and Pledging Policy

 During 2014, the Board adopted a policy against hedging, pledging and speculative transactions in the Company's stock.
 This policy covers directors, executive officers, employees and consultants and prohibits directly or indirectly engaging in any hedging or monetization transactions with respect to the Company's securities; pledging, hypothecating, or otherwise encumbering shares of the Company's common stock or other equity securities as collateral for indebtedness, or engaging in short-term or speculative transactions in the Company's securities, including short-term trading where the Company's securities are sold within six months following the purchase (or vice versa) and short sales of the Company's securities (i.e., the sale of a security that the seller does not own).